workingDog/scalastix/README.md

 ### Usage

-Creating a STIX domain object:
+In a Scala application the creation of a STIX domain object can be done as:

     import StixImplicits._